tomy2105/KnowledgeNotes/cloud/docker_k8s.md

 A/B testing is used to measure the effectiveness of functionality in an application unlike deployment patterns above which focus on releasing new software safely and rolling back predictably.

 A/B testing is used to make business decisions (not only predictions) based on the results derived from data.
-In an A/B test, you route a subset of users to new functionality based on some routing rules which include factors such as browser version, user agent, geolocation and operating system.
+In an A/B test, a subset of users is routed to new functionality based on some routing rules which include factors such as browser version, user agent, geolocation and operating system.

 Afterwards measure and compare data between the versions and update the production environment with the version that yielded better results (abtained by monitoring any statistically significant differences in the user behavior).